Angelica Root

 Effects

-• Digestive Aid: Often used to soothe digestive disturbances.
+• Digestive Comfort: Often used to ease stomach upset, bloating, and other digestive discomforts

 angelica, weed, meadow